 Many people have massive holes in their training programs that are leaving them many gains on the table.
-They’ve been training for months and months and they simply feel gassed out with no real reward in their change of physique or mindset.
-They get discouraged and eventually quit.
+They’ve been training for months and feel gassed out with no real reward in their change of physique or mindset.
+Lack of motivation, being discouraged and then eventually they quit.
 I’m here to change that.
-In this article, I’ll be discussing three variables that will allow you to get the most out of your training.
-My goal for this article is to plug the holes of wasted energy and time on things that aren’t working.
+In this article, I discuss three variables that allow you to get the most out of your training.
 These are three lessons from my own training that has also applied to every one of my clients.
 Let’s jump in.

 Cardiovascular training is one of the missing pieces for many people.
 Yours Truly used to neglect cardio, especially during the winter seasons when I couldn’t go for hikes or enjoy a shirtless walk in the warm weather.
 But cardio training is necessary for a well-balanced program.